 —To see schedule and locations for the Junior Mentoring opportunities, check out the Teen Sites tab of our schedule and locations page.

 Challenge Teams are unique opportunities for teens to deepen their identity in STEM by working with like-minded young women through projects inspired by their interests and fueled by their creativity.
 Teams meet weekly with mentors, learning new skills through lab science, engineering, computer programming, journalism, and research.
+Click here to see the schedule and locations of our Challenge Teams.

 Rocket Team, Tuesdays, 4:00 – 6:00pm